-Wanaka has been home for nearly 10 years now and I’m enjoying being part of the team at kin2kin, a local start-up that has developed a photo sharing and messaging app for families.
+Wanaka has been home for over 11 years now and I’m a member of the team at kin2kin, a local start-up that has developed a private photo sharing app for families.

 Besides being with my family, you’ll find me at my happiest immersed in a good book, or out in the boat on the lake!”